temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

 Advanced Visibility is not supported with Cassandra.

 To enable advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch, as your Visibility store.
-To migrate from Cassandra to a supported SQL database, see LINK.
 We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions because it supports the request load on the Visibility store and helps optimize performance.

+To migrate from Cassandra to a supported SQL database, see [Migrate Visibility database](/cluster-deployment-guide#migrating-visibility-database).

 **Persistence configuration**

 Set your Cassandra Visibility store name in the `visibilityStore` parameter in your Persistence configuration, and then define the Visibility store configuration under `datastores`.

-The following example shows how to set a Visibility store `cass-visibility` and define the datastore configuration in your Temporal Cluster Configuration YAML.
+The following example shows how to set a Visibility store `cass-visibility` and define the datastore configuration in your Temporal Cluster configuration YAML.

 ```yaml
 #...